Xliff/p6-WebkitGTK/README.md

 ![Screenshot](grabs/Perl6_Browser_SimpleUI.png?raw=true "P6 Browser Interface")

+Source for the screenshot above, (can be found here)[master/t/04-simple-ui.t]

 ## Installation

 Make a directory to contain the p6-Gtk-based projects.
 Once made, then set the P6_GTK_HOME environment variable to that directory: